 Notes:

-The Palace, covering the museum and exhibitions, will be closed on certain dates, normally Thai public holidays
+The Palace: This area, covering the museum and exhibitions, will be closed on certain dates, typically Thai public holidays.

-The Chapel, the chapel housing the Emerald Buddha statue, will be closed on certain dates, normally Thai public holidays
+The Chapel: The chapel housing the Emerald Buddha statue will be closed on certain dates, typically Thai public holidays.

-- Grand Palace is one of the most popular destinations and is usually a number one must-see place in Bangkok.
+- The Grand Palace is one of the most popular destinations and is usually the number one must-see place in Bangkok.
 Not surprisingly, it receives millions of tourists annually.
-To get the best of your visit and avoid crowds on spot we will allow your guide flexibility to visit the temple either early morning or late afternoon if possible in your itinerary.
-If you by any means decide that there are too many people for your liking, the guide can bring you to an alternative temple in the area such as Wat Saket or Wat Suthat, this decision needs to be made before entering the Grand Palace.
+To make the most of your visit and avoid crowds, we will give your guide the flexibility to visit the temple either in the early morning or late afternoon, if possible in your itinerary.
+If you decide that there are too many people for your liking, the guide can take you to an alternative temple in the area, such as Wat Saket or Wat Suthat.
+This decision must be made before entering the Grand Palace.

 Here is a selection of products that may also fit the needs of your client.